linrongbin16/lsp-progress.nvim/doc/notes.md

 ## Design Pattern

-Implement with a producer/consumer pattern:
+Implement in producer/consumer pattern:

 - Producer: progress handler is registered to `$/progress`, callback when lsp status updated.
-Then update status data and emit event `LspProgressStatusUpdated`.
+Then update progress data and emit event `LspProgressStatusUpdated`.
-- Consumer: statusline listens and consumes the event, get the latest status data, format and print to statusline.
+- Consumer: statusline listens and consumes the event, get the latest progress data and print to statusline.

 ## Data Structure

-A buffer could have multiple active lsp clients.
-Each client could have multiple messages.
-Every message should be a data series over time, from beginning to end.
+A Neovim buffer can have multiple active lsp clients.
+Each client can have multiple messages.
+Every message is a data series over time, from beginning to end.

 There're two hash maps based on this situation:

 ```
-                    clients:
+                clients (client_id => client)
                 /      \
-            (client_id1)  (client_id2)
+           client1    client2 (token => series)
           /      \
-                tasks        ...
-                /   \
-          (token1)  (token2)
-              /       \
-           task1      task2
+      series1    series2
 ```

-1. Clients: a hash map that mapping from lsp client id (`client_id`) to all its series messages, here we call them tasks.
+1. Clients: a hash map that mapping lsp client id (`client_id`) to all its messages (here we call them `serieses`).
-2. Tasks: a hash map that mapping from a message token (`token`) to a unique message.
+2. Serieses: a hash map that mapping message token (`token`) to a message (`series`).

-## Message State
+## Series(Message) State

-Every message should have 3 states (belong to same token):
+Every series(message) under same token have 3 states:

 - begin
 - report